Dementia

 • Quit smoking.
 Some studies have shown that smoking in middle age and beyond might increase the risk of dementia and blood vessel conditions.
 Quitting smoking might reduce the risk and improve health.

 • Get enough vitamins.
 Some research suggests that people with low levels of vitamin D in their blood are more likely to develop Alzheimer's disease and other forms of dementia.
 You can increase your vitamin D levels with certain foods, supplements and sun exposure.
+More study is needed before an increase in vitamin D intake is recommended for preventing dementia.
+But it's a good idea to make sure you get adequate vitamin D. Taking a daily B-complex vitamin and vitamin C also might help.

 • Manage cardiovascular risk factors.
 Treat high blood pressure, high cholesterol and diabetes.
 Pay attention to your levels of LDL cholesterol and get treatment if the levels are too high.
-High levels of LDL in middle age raises the risk of dementia.
+High levels of LDL cholesterol in middle age raise the risk of dementia.
 Lose weight if you're overweight.
+High blood pressure might lead to a higher risk of some types of dementia.
+More research is needed to determine whether treating high blood pressure may reduce the risk of dementia.

 • Maintain a healthy diet.
 A diet such as the Mediterranean diet might promote health and lower the risk of developing dementia.
 A Mediterranean diet is rich in fruits, vegetables, whole grains and omega-3 fatty acids, which are commonly found in certain fish and nuts.
-This type of diet also improves cardiovascular health, which also may help lower dementia risk.
+This type of diet also improves cardiovascular health, which may help lower dementia risk.

 • Get regular eye exams and treat vision loss.
 Research suggests that not treating vision loss may be associated with a raised risk of dementia.